 As with any fresh salad, fattoush is the sum of its parts.
 So here are just a few tips:

-1. Start with selecting the best produce you find, ripe tomatoes, freshly-picked herbs, etc.
+1. Select the best produce you can find, ripe tomatoes, freshly-picked herbs, etc.

-3. Please try not to skip sumac.
-It is a special spice from ground sumac berries, and it’s tart flavor is very hard to replicate.
+3. Please try not to skip the sumac.
+It is a special spice from ground sumac berries, and its tart flavor is difficult to replicate.

 Fattoush Salad

 Fattoush Salad makes a frequent appearance on the Middle Eastern dinner table.
-A simple chopped salad dressed in a zesty lime vinaigrette.
+A simple chopped salad dressed in a zesty lemon sumac vinaigrette.
 Homemade pita chips serve as croutons!
-See the video and step-by-step for how to make fattoush below.

 Ingredients